 Director – Carl Reiner, Screenplay – Larry Gelbart, Based on the Novel by Avery Corman, Producer – Jerry Weintraub, Photography – Victor J. Kemper, Music – Jack Elliott, Art Direction – Jack Senter.
-Production Company – Warner Bros
+Production Company – Warner Brothers.

 John Denver (Jerry Landers), George Burns (God), Teri Garr (Bobbie Landers), Paul Sorvino (Reverend Willy Williams), William Daniels (Mr Summers)